Background pattern

 • increased sweating.

-• signs of frequent or concerning infections, such as fever, intense chills, sore throat, or mouth ulcers.
+• signs of frequent or worrying infections such as fever, intense chills, sore throat or mouth ulcers.

-Not known (cannot be estimated from available data):
+Not known (cannot be estimated from the available data):

 • a severe skin reaction known as DRESS syndrome may occur.
-DRESS syndrome symptoms include: skin eruption, lymph node inflammation, and elevated eosinophils (a type of white blood cell).
+The symptoms of DRESS syndrome include: skin rash, lymph node inflammation and elevated eosinophils (a type of white blood cell).

-• generalized, red, scaly, and blistering rash, located mainly on the skin folds, trunk, and upper limbs, accompanied by fever at the beginning of treatment (acute generalized pustular psoriasis).
+• generalized red scaly rash, with bumps under the skin and localized blisters mainly in skin folds, trunk and upper limbs, accompanied by fever at the start of treatment (acute generalized exanthematous pustulosis).
 Stop taking this medication if you experience these symptoms and seek medical attention immediately.
-See section 2.
+See also section 2.

-• a severe disease that can make the blood more acidic (metabolic acidosis) in patients with severe disease who use paracetamol (see section 2).
+• A serious disease that can make the blood more acidic (called metabolic acidosis) in patients with severe disease using paracetamol (see section 2).

-The above list includes severe side effects that may require medical attention.
-Severe side effects are rare with low doses of this medication and when used for a short period.
+The above list includes serious side effects that may require medical attention.
+Serious side effects are rare with low doses of this medication and when used for a short period.

 Reporting of side effects